psico-mojo/psico/auth0-app/README.md

 # Next.js and Auth0 Example

-This example shows how you can use `@auth0/nextjs-auth` to easily add authentication support to your Next.js application.
-It tries to cover a few topics:
+This example shows how you can use `@auth0/nextjs-auth` to easily add authentication support to your Next.js application or website.
+It tries to cover a few topics: , a "login app" providing a variety of ways for user login ie:user and pass , login via social media accounts,login with google and apple accounts , please follow the detailed instructions provided in order to config...

+Builder:mojo@psico

 - Signing in
 - Signing out